SercoSPA/CLEOPE/readme.md

 ![CLEOPE default tree](./Trials/media/tree.PNG)

 ### Shared resources
+`Trials` folder collects CLEOPE notebooks set, while the `local_files` folder is the default destination folder of products downloaded via Jupyter Notebooks. <br>

-📁 `modules` folder collects the main libraries related to the set of template notebooks provided within CLEOPE workspace.
+📁 `Trials/modules` folder collects the main libraries related to the set of template notebooks provided within CLEOPE workspace.
 - Modules aimed at the **data access** are:
     - `aoi.py`, `buttons.py` and `empty.py`, which are specific scripts interfaced with the geographical research of products via Jupyter Notebook;
     - `qm.py` which is a module dedicated to the product **search**, **order** and **download** via Jupyter Notebooks. <br>